Annual Ryegrass Control

 Annual ryegrass

 • This weed grows in clumps.
-The grass blades grow up to 8 inches in height and up to a quarter of an inch in width.
+The grass blades grow to 8 inches in height and up to a quarter of an inch in width.
 The lower-facing surfaces are glossy, and the plant as a whole is hairless.

 Inspection